About Static Jobs

 Job seekers, we're your fellow software developers and are aware of all the problems with competing

-job boards and job postings you can think of.
+job search sites and job postings you can think of.
 Some employers want you to answer every possible question upon submitting your

 resume, i.e. your work authorization status, availability date, home address, phone number, education, social network profiles or

 even previous employment history.
 Many employers don't disclose salary range.
-Then there are job boards that allow anonymous
+Then there are job search sites that allow anonymous

 job postings.
-Furthermore, those job boards ask you to copy and paste an "apply to" email address, a slow and tedious procedure
+Furthermore, those sites ask you to copy and paste an "apply to" email address, a slow and tedious procedure

 you have to follow for every job posting you're interested in.

-Those job boards and applicant tracking systems cater to employers because they pay money and completely forget about you.
+Those job search sites and applicant tracking systems cater to employers (because they pay money) and completely forget about you.